Digging out the old dusty Cuckoo Clocks

 8. Holding the blocks open begin to crease the front side and corners with your fingers.
 Slightly push in on the side material (do not let the front bulge out) and with a butter knife or other dull object crease the side folds so that they are straight.
 This is all done with the bellows tops no more than 1/2 closed.
 Once all of the creases and folds are even and seem to work well, slowly close the bellows making sure that the material is folding properly.
 If it is not, use your creasing tool to reform or improve your folds and creases until the bellows opens and closes smoothly and neatly.

 9. Glue the triangular flaps over the hinge.
-Keep the bellows open at least halfway while the glue is drying to prevent it sticking where you don't want it.
+Keep the Cuckoo Clocks bellows open at least halfway while the glue is drying to prevent it sticking where you don't want it.

 Note: For bellows with the lift wires and or bird wires on the side, simply place the blocks on their side with the wires pointing up and make small slits in the material around the wires when gluing the top side.

-By this time you may have come to your senses and decided to purchase the bellow tops with the cloth already put on them.
+By this time you may have come to your senses and decided to purchase the Cuckoo Clocks bellow tops with the cloth already put on them.
 They're cheap and no mess, but for what ever reason we still sell a lot of these bellow material squares so people can re-cloth their own tops.
-Maybe they have the old time triangle bellow tops and wish to keep the clock as original as possible.
+Maybe they have the old time triangle bellow tops and wish to keep the Cuckoo Clocks as original as possible.

 In beat is the term that means to make the tick and the tock evenly spaced.
 A cuckoo that is out of beat would run for a bit and then stop unless its tilted crooked on the wall.
 When you tilt a cuckoo clock on the wall, it is the same thing as adjusting the beat.
 You will notice the tick tock sound is not spaced evenly depending on how tilted the clock is.
 A cuckoo that is out of beat when the clock is straight and level can be corrected fairly simply.

-Setting the cuckoo call to the correct hour
+Setting the Cuckoo Clocks call to the correct hour

 Turn the minute hand clockwise till the clock strikes and notice what hour it's calling out.
 Whatever hour the clock struck, point the hour hand to that hour and press back on it a bit to keep it tight on its shaft.
 Then loosen the minute hand nut so the hand can be moved to its hour mark while the center shaft stays in one spot to save the cuckoo striking position.
 Tighten the minute hand nut and then test to see if it's now striking the correct time on the hour.

-These are the general instructions found in every new cuckoo clock sold.
-This is not the info you need if you just dragged the thing out of the attic, just if you still have it brand new in the box.
+These are the general Cuckoo Clocks instructions found in every new cuckoo clock sold.
+This is not the info you need if you just dragged the thing out of the attic, just if you still have it brand new Cuckoo Clocks in the box.

 Lay down the clock with the face downwards and turn aside the bolt (A) at the back wall.
 Bring a nail or a screwdriver into the slit (B) and gently lift out the back panel.
 Take away the paper strip from the spring.
 Remove - depending on the model - one or two clamps fixing the bellows.
 Please take care that no wire of the clock will be bent or damaged.
 After replacing the back panel place the carved head-piece into the groove at the roof and fasten it by screws.